franciscojavierarceo/franciscojavierarceo.github.io/content/posts/2021-reflection/2021-reflection.md

 - The programming language Go
 - gRPC (Google Remote Procedure Call)

-Learning all of these new things was mostly painful but also extremely fun.
-It takes a lot of patience and tinkering to learn to be effective with programming and I really do find it enjoyable.
+Learning all of these things was mostly painful but also extremely fun.
+It takes a lot of patience and tinkering to learn to be effective with programming and I really do enjoy it.
 I find that I'm happiest most often when tinkering to solve new (at least new to me) computer-related puzzles, so it's been a very enjoyable year for me.
 In fact, we can see the data in the graph below showing all of the times I committed code:

 ![That's a lot of commits!](2021-commit-count.png)
 <p align="center" style="padding:0"><i>A visualization of my daily computering</i></p>